 Despite the vision for an integrated transport network across the GCR, and current enhancements underway, there remains limited alignment between different public transport systems, and between public transport options and other transport modes, notably walking and cycling.
 As a result, navigating the GCR remains difficult, expensive, time-consuming and confusing.

 The Untangling Transport project explores various aspects of the GCR’s transport network, and in particular how emerging data collection methodologies could be used to enhance understanding of how people traverse the region.
 This research is intended to gain a deeper understanding of the current transport system, and to improve the information and knowledge base required to promote cross mode integration within the GCR.

-GCRO has partnered with Lindsay Blair Howe and Markus Ringel on an exciting and innovative project, which used a mobile phone app, MyJoziMoves, to track travel patterns within the GCR.
+GCRO partnered with Lindsay Blair Howe and Markus Ringel on an exciting and innovative project, which used a mobile phone app, MyJoziMoves, to track travel patterns within the GCR.
 The myJoziMoves project ran from October to December 2016, collecting trip data for individual users' daily commuting across Gauteng.
 These 'diaries' of cellphone-tracked movements have the potential to provide unprecedented strategic insight that could be used to inform transport policy and settlement development choices.
 The project report, Mapping as a social enterprise: Implementing tools in the Gauteng City-Region, can be downloaded here.

 Culwick, C., Katumba, S. and Trangoš, G (2015) 'Transforming transport in the Gauteng City-Region', GCRO Interactive Visualisation October.